UrayLaszlo/nfl_historical/README.md

 over_or_under: Categorization for Over/Under betting analysis.

+New DFs

 df_regular_season_records: New DataFrame containing regular season records.

 df_playoff_records: New DataFrame containing playoff records.

-mean_scores_df: DataFrame with mean scores for regular season and playoff games.
+mean_scores_with_z_df: DataFrame with mean scores and z-scores for regular season and playoff games.